 So far, there are no contraindications for mouth taping.
 This means that anyone who wishes to use mouth tape can safely do it.
-The process is obviously not recommended for babies or very young children, but for older children and adults, mouth taping is perfectly safe.
+The process is not recommended for babies or very young children.
+However, for older children and adults, mouth taping is perfectly safe.

 How long should I keep mouth taping?

 Many people who start mouth taping never stop.
 And while for some people, a few weeks or months is enough to break a bad habit, others will require more time.
 Speak to your doctor about what they recommend for you specifically.

 What if mouth tape doesn’t work for me?

 If you find that your mouth tape is separated when you wake up, it could be an indication that you are still breathing through your mouth at night.
 This may happen to anyone on occasion.
 However, if you find it happening frequently, you should consult your doctor.